American Foulbrood Disease

 - Spotty brood pattern – shot gun brood pattern

-Whether your state has guidelines on what to do if you suspect AFB or not, every beekeeper has a responsibility to be a good citizen and protect the all hives in their region.
+Despite any state regulations, every beekeeper has a responsibility to be a good citizen and protect the all hives in their region.

 Other states will allow beekeepers to have the colony tested for the exact strain of AFB and possibly treat the hive with antibiotics such as -Terramycin (oxytetracycline hydrochloride).